RaraProjects/metrics/README.md

 ## Introduction
 Metrics is a DPS parsing tool at it's core, but it can take you much deeper into the data than the typical parser.
 There are views to keep things simple if that's all you want, but for those hungry for the most specific of data I try to provide that in the most aesthetically pleasing and usable way possible.

+Each of the modules described below can be displayed in either a single window with each module contained within its own tab or you can enable multi window mode to show multiple modules at once and house them in different areas of the screen simultaneously.

+## Installation
 I have two branches you can download from 1) Release and 2) Testing.
 The Testing branch is where I push my changes the most frequently.
 The TL;DR is that if you want more frequent changes or the newest content that are tested or mostly tested then you should try downloading from the Testing branch.
 If you want slower / larger changes that have more field testing then you should use the Release branch.
 I test the changes myself to the best of my ability and I work a couple others who also do some testing for things like alliance content.
 Once I feel sufficient testing has been completed I will push the changes on the Testing branch to the Release branch.
 My number one priority is to prevent crashes because if you crash you lose your data and that's a bad feeling.

-## Installation
 <details>
 <summary>Click to see installation instructions.</summary>
 <br>Within your HorizonXI install location (mine is ~/HorizonXI/Game) you should see several folders.
 There is one called /addons and another called /config/addons.
 The plain (non config) /addons folder is the one that houses the base addons.
 This is the folder you want to put your addon folders.